 Eau Claire is a tiny village located in the state of Michigan.
 With a population of 618 people and two constituent neighborhoods, Eau Claire is the 530th largest community in Michigan.

-Because occupations involving physical labor dominate the local economy, Eau Claire is generally considered to be a blue-collar town.
-36.51% of the Eau Claire workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Eau Claire is a village of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Eau Claire who work in office and administrative support (12.70%), sales jobs (11.51%), and food service (7.94%).
+When you are in Eau Claire, you'll notice that it is more blue-collar than most other communities in America.
+36.08% of Eau Claire’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Eau Claire is a village of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Eau Claire who work in office and administrative support (11.37%), food service (9.41%), and teaching (9.02%).

-Being a small village, Eau Claire does not have a public transit system used by locals to get to and from work.
+Eau Claire is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-Eau Claire is a somewhat ethnically-diverse village.
+Eau Claire is an extremely ethnically-diverse village.
 The people who call Eau Claire home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Eau Claire residents report their race to be White, followed by Native American.
+The greatest number of Eau Claire residents report their race to be White, followed by Black or African-American.
 Eau Claire also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 33.04% of the village’s residents.
-Important ancestries of people in Eau Claire include Irish, Dutch, European, and English.
+People of Hispanic or Latino origin account for 32.89% of the village’s residents.
+Important ancestries of people in Eau Claire include European, Jamaican, English, and Irish.